 She holds a bachelor’s degree in Human Service Studies from Cornell University, received her M.D. degree from the University of North Carolina at Chapel Hill School of Medicine, and completed a residency in Pediatrics at UCSD.

 In addition to teaching medical students and residents, she is actively involved with Girl Scouts as a troop leader and enjoys sharing her knowledge of medicine and child development with families and friends to make their interactions with children more meaningful and more fun.

-She and her husband Greg Hunter have two children—Meredith, 13, and Eddie, 8.
+She and her husband have two children—ages 16 and 10.

 See Dr. Hunter’s profile on LinkedIn